Why should I use Weir Training as my chosen provider?

 How often am I assessed?

-Your Curriculum Specialist will visit you for 2 hours, once a month.
+Your Curriculum Specialist will visit you for between 1.5 and 2 hours, once a month, either face to face or remotely.

 Where does the assessment take place?

-Assessments are carried out at your place of work, mostly as you do your day to day job.
+Assessments are carried out at your place of work or remotely, mostly as you do your day to day job.
 On occasions you may be required to visit our office in Chobham which could be for assessments or to take tests.
-Some Apprenticeships contain workshops which are arranged by us and the employer so these could be held in Chobham or at the employers premises.
+Some apprenticeships contain workshops which are arranged by us and the employer so these could be held in Chobham or at the employers premises.

 Is there any day release?